-This paranormal romance was published by Zebra on November 25, 2014 and has 448 pages.
+This paranormal romance is a eARC edition that was published by Zebra on November 25, 2014 and has 448 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dragon Actually, What a Dragon Should Know, Last Dragon Standing, About a Dragon, The Dragon Who Loved Me, How to Drive a Dragon Crazy, Supernatural, Feel the Burn
+Other books by this author which I have reviewed include Dragon Actually, What a Dragon Should Know, Last Dragon Standing, About a Dragon, The Dragon Who Loved Me, How to Drive a Dragon Crazy, Supernatural, Feel the Burn

 Seventh in the Dragon Kin hysterically funny paranormal romance fantasy series and revolving around, well, the Dragon Kin, lol.
 The couple focus is on Elina and Celyn the Charming.